Communism in Brazil: First communist parties

 The Grupo Comunista do Rio de Janeiro was founded by Astrojildo Pereira and 11 others.
-Immediately after formation, the group started contacting other workers' groups throughout the country to share the 21 conditions and recommend for their implementation.
+Immediately after formation, the group started contacting other workers' groups throughout the country to share the 21 conditions and recommend their implementation.
 In response, several other communist groups started to form, in Recife, Juiz de Fora, Santos and Cruzeiro.
 In January 1922, the group launched the Movimento Comunista magazine to spread the agenda of the Communist International.

 Between 25 and 27 March 1922, the various communist groups made the decision to start the Partido Comunista do Brasil (Communist Party of Brazil; dubbed the "Partido Communista – Secção Brasileira da Internacional Communista", or "Communist Party – Brazilian Section of the Communist International"), the first "truly" communist party of Brazil.
-Soon after its inception, the party would adopt the abbreviation of PCB.
+Soon after its inception, the party would adopt the abbreviation PCB.
 The party, created through the meeting of 9 delegates representing 73 affiliates throughout the country, was hurried in light of the soon-approaching 4th World Congress of the Communist International, for which Brazil had been lacking representation.
 Due to the lack of political party-specific legislation at the time, the party was registered as a civil society.

-Knowledge of Marxism, at the time, was still in its infancy in Brazil.
-As such, PCB was still "lacking" in Marxist theory in its inception.
+Knowledge of Marxism was still in its infancy in Brazil at the time.
+As such, PCB was under educated in Marxist theory in its inception.

-Parallel to the PCB's foundation, on 1 March 1922, Brazil held a presidential election.
+Parallel to the PCB's foundation on 1 March 1922, Brazil held a presidential election.
 It was won by Artur Bernardes of the Mineiro Republican Party, who was up against Nilo Peçanha.
 Bernardes' candidacy was part of the milk coffee politics of the time, a scheme which ensured only candidates from the two wealthiest states, Minas Gerais and São Paulo, would occupy the presidency.
 The opposition contested the election results and, over the following months, a military conspiracy emerged across the country to remove the still-in-office Epitácio Pessoa and prevent Bernardes' inauguration.
 This culminated in the Copacabana Fort revolt, which began on 4 July 1922.

-In response to the revolt, on 5 July 1922, Epitácio Pessoa declared a state of emergency, which would end up lasting for years and multiple presidencies.
-Among other repercussions, the PCB's operation would soon be declared illegal, a mere three months after its foundation.
+On 5 July 1922, Epitácio Pessoa declared a state of emergency in response to the revolt, which would end up lasting for years and multiple presidencies.
+Among other repercussions, the PCB's operation would soon be declared illegal a mere three months after its foundation.